 Rita Edgar-Dimmack (Essex)LSO Patient

-“I brought my baby son in to the LSO clinic after hearing about how osteopathy could help infants with colic.
+“I brought my baby son in to the LSO clinic after hearing about how osteopathy was a hands-on, drug free therapy.
 After only two treatments, he became more settled, and has been feeding & sleeping better.
 He is always so calm and relaxed after treatment.
 I also found out that osteopathy is safe to use when you are pregnant, and received help for my back pain and sciatica.
 It has meant that my second pregnancy has been easier than my first!
 The staff and students have been wonderful”.